dustinpfister/blog_posts/_posts/vuejs-destroy.md

 </html>
 ```

 So the destroy method will do several things that can be thought of as destroying a vuejs instance, but the use of it alone will not do everything that you might exspect.
+So there lets look at some additional examples that have to do with cleaning up the additional things that migght remain after calling the destroy instance method.

 ## 2 - The before destroy and destroyed Hooks